RaulBercea/ITS_JS/14-modules-and-build-tools/01-to-CDN-or-not-to-CDN/to-cdn-or-not-to-cdn.md

 Probabbly the most significant downside of using a CDN.
 Since the CDN uses third-party networks since the company needs to install such a networt they also need to interact with other companies.

 - Restrictions
+In some countries the ip adresses of popular CDNs(som organizations also do this) this makes you lose some trafic from such countries to your website

 - Support Availability
+In case your CDN is managed by a third party vendor in case of any technical issue you can't know how long it will take to fix it

 - Loss of Control
+If the CDN goes out of busines or if the serice becomes unavailable it's impossible to use your CDN and fall back to local files.
+This may not be a common issue but it is still a risk that needs to be taken into account.

+## Scenarios where a CDN is required
+1. In case your website has a lot of traffic